R. Kenneth Strachan

-Robert Kenneth Strachan (1910–1965) was the first son to Harry and Susan Strachan, the founders of the Latin America Mission (LAM).
-In 1945, Strachan became a religious missionary and succeeded his father's position as co-director of LAM.
-As the director of LAM, Strachan inaugurated a new chapter of LAM that distinguished his role in the foundation from that of his parents’.
+R. Kenneth Strachan (June 1, 1910 – February 24, 1965), born Robert Kenneth Strachan, was an Argentine-born American evangelical missionary and director of the Latin America Mission (LAM).

 Strachan launched the Evangelism-In-Depth initiative and established an unprecedented network of mission churches in Central and South America, specifically in Costa Rica and Nicaragua.
 Strachan was well known for his evangelism, spread of Christian education, and desire for missionaries to “latinamericanize".

 Early life

-Strachan was born in 1910 in Tandil, Argentina to parents Harry Strachan and Susan Beamish Strachan (who were on religious missions at the time).
+Robert Kenneth Strachan was born on June 1, 1910 in Tandil, Argentina to Henry Strachan, a Canadian-born Scottish Minister and missionary, and Susan Strachan, an Irish missionary.

 Strachan was the oldest of three kids; a brother to Harry Wallace (born in 1912) and Grace Eileen (born in 1913).
 Harry and Susan started their missionary work in Argentina from their marriage in 1903 to 1918.
 Subsequently, they moved to Costa Rica.
 As children of missionaries, Strachan and his siblings were often left with trusted Christian families in Costa Rica.

 Harry and Susan Strachan were leaders of the Latin America Evangelism Campaign.
 The Strachan family spent many of their early years in Costa Rica.
 Harry went on many missions trips around the area to evangelize and convert locals into Christianity.
 Meanwhile, Susan played her own independent role in the campaign by initiating the founding of a girls’ school in Costa Rica and sustaining a small farm to contribute to the mission through food provisions.

 At age fifteen, Strachan was sent to the United States and was immediately enrolled into the Wheaton Academy in Illinois to complete his secondary education.
 Throughout this period, his weekly exchange of letters with his mother portray his difficult transition into American society.
 In addition, Strachan endured much financial difficulty, as his parents economically supported the ministry more than Strachan's tuition and personal spending funds.
 Oftentimes, Strachan would not have proper clothing to wear in the wintertime and lack money to provide himself with basic necessities.